daostack/migration/README.md

       // migration params as defined in the "Migration parameters" section below },
     private: {
-      // overide defaults on private network
+      // override defaults on private network
     },
     kovan: {
-      // overide defaults on kovan
+      // override defaults on kovan
     }
   }
 };